GSA/digitalgov.gov/content/posts/2015-08-26-digitalgov-summit-recap-the-need-for-change-agents-plus-the-internet-of-everything-from-a-to-z.md

   - Recaps
 ---

-{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/08/600-x-337-Dr-David-Bray-CIO-FCC-2015-DG-Summit-IoT-A-to-Z-Open-Source-slide.jpg" alt="A slide from Dr. David Bray's DigitalGov's 2015 Citizen Services Summit presentation, "Going Exponential: Public Service and the Internet of Everything in 15 Minutes or Less."" %}
+{{< legacy-img src="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/08/600-x-337-Dr-David-Bray-CIO-FCC-2015-DG-Summit-IoT-A-to-Z-Open-Source-slide.jpg" alt="A slide from Dr. David Bray's DigitalGov's 2015 Citizen Services Summit presentation, Going Exponential: Public Service and the Internet of Everything in 15 Minutes or Less." >}}

 The [Internet of Things](https://www.WHATEVER/2014/10/31/whats-happening-with-the-internet-of-things/) is already here.
 How will we prepare for the [Internet of Everything](https://www.WHATEVER/2015/02/26/the-internet-of-everything-small-business-opportunities/)?
 David Bray, Chief Information Officer at the Federal Communications Commission, and Eisenhower Fellow, spoke about the IoT, IoE, and the need for change agents during the [2015 DigitalGov Citizen Services Summit](https://summit.WHATEVER/).